michedomingo/-holbertonschool-low_level_programming/0x00-hello_world/README.md

 </details>

 ### [7.
 What happens when you type gcc main.c](https://medium.com/@michedomingo/compiling-a-c-program-b0d585fe0b25l)
-<details><summary>Instructions</summary>

-Write a blog post that explains all the steps of compilation.
-Use command lines and examples to illustrate.
+<details><summary>Write a blog post that explains all the steps of compilation.
+Use command lines and examples to illustrate.</summary>

 * Use gcc as the compiler
 * Have at least one picture, at the top of the blog post
 * Publish your blog post on Medium or LinkedIn